 To learn more about applying for a GoWest Foundation grant, connect with the Foundation or reach out to Foundation Strategic Initiatives Manager Nayab Abbasi to learn more about partnering to strengthen credit union impact in communities.

-Posted in Community Impact, Foundation, Grants.
+Posted in All Articles, Community Impact, Foundation, Grants, Workforce Housing.